YOU ARE NO LONGER A SLAVE OF SIN

-This is why the Scripture reveals that “the law was our tutor to bring us to Christ, that we might be justified by faith.”
+This is why Paul explains that “the law was our tutor to bring us to Christ, that we might be justified by faith.”
 (Gal.
 3:24 NKJV).

 Christ came to do what the law could not do for us – to save, deliver or redeem us from the domination of sin!

 Paul writes, “For what the law couldn’t do, in that it was weak through the flesh, God did, sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh.”
 (Rom.
 8:3 WEB).

 Through the physical or natural birth, we inherited a nature which has sin firmly engrafted or embedded in it.
 It is this nature that makes us sinners or slaves of sin.
 The sin implanted in our nature cannot be separated by any means except by death.
 Unless we die, we cannot be free from sin.

 It is only a dead man who is free from sin!

 The Scripture states, “For he who has died is freed from sin.”
 (Rom.
 6:7 RSV).

 The death that we needed to experience in order to be free from sin is what Christ tasted or experienced for us on the cross (Rom.
 7:4-6, Heb.
 2:9).
 That is why Christ came and died in the likeness of our sinful flesh.
 He became a perfect substitute for us!

 Paul writes, “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
 (2 Cor.
 5:21 NKJV).